Bischoff/wozmania/docs/usage.md

 If you boot on the DOS system master disk, it loads the Integer BASIC into the language card.
 You can then switch to this BASIC with the command `INT`, and back to AppleSoft BASIC with the command `FP`.

+WozMania makes the following approximations:

+* the emulator considers the ROM of the card as identical to the normal ROM of the Apple ]\[;
+* when the language card is write-protected, it is enough to read only one time the relevant address to unlock the card.

+Those simplifications should have no effect in real-life scenarios.

 You may completly disable the language card by uncommenting this line:
 ```